AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * The .PSD type assets name is incorrect in a card view.

-* If you try to delete asset renditions using [!UICONTROL Delete Renditions] button on the assets detail page, the renditions are not deleted.
+* If you try to delete asset renditions using [!UICONTROL Delete Renditions] button on the asset's detail page, the renditions are not deleted.

 * The title and size of an asset are appearing in multiple lines.

 * Unable to load folders in a card view if you switch from tree view.

-* Even if the [!UICONTROL Fast Download] is enabled in the [!UICONTROL Download Settings] for both editors and admins, the specific tenants were not able to download the expired assets.
+* Even if the [!UICONTROL Fast Download] is enabled in the [!UICONTROL Download Settings] for both editors and admins, the specific tenants are not able to download the expired assets.

-* The user interface error while creating a report if all the checkboxes are not selected is not localized.
+* The user interface error is not localized while creating a report when all the checkboxes.

 * When you create a report, a few labels are not localized.